 #2: THE TIME TRAVELER’S WIFE (2009)

-The most interesting aspect about this movie is, despite Henry being the traveler, Clare knows more about him.
-She’s even aware of their relationship during their ‘first meeting’.Without giving too much away, you can assume this is not the first time they have met.
-The story follows them through their life together, how his continued absence becomes a toll for Clare and over time it delves into the life of living with a time-traveler.
+You can assume this is not their first meeting without giving too much away.
+The story follows them through their life together, how his continued absence becomes a toll on Clare, and over time, it delves into the life of living with a time traveler.

 Could you live with someone who knows your future?
 They will know exactly where your life together could end up.
 Instead of going for the fated lovers’ angle, this looks at how fate may have brought them together, but should they have walked away?

-Content Note: This film is rated 12A in the UK for mild sex, nudity, and profanity.
+Content Note: This film is rated 12A in the UK for mild sensuality, nudity, and profanity.
 In the US, the film is rated PG-13.

 #3: SOMEWHERE IN TIME (1980)

 If you prefer sweet innocent love stories with classic romance, Somewhere in Time will be perfect for you.

 Set in 1972, Christopher Reeve stars as student Richard Collier who travels to Mackinac Island to stay at the Grand Hotel, where he sees a portrait of a woman who he becomes enamored with.